neo4j/neo4j-go-driver/README.md

 ### Custom Bolt Logger

-The `BoltLogger` field of the `neo4j.SessionConfig` struct is defined to be of interface `neo4j/log.BoltLogger` which has the following definition:
+The `BoltLogger` field of the `neo4j.SessionConfig` struct is defined to be of interface `log.BoltLogger` which has the following definition:

 ```go
 type BoltLogger interface {